dnsimple/dnsimple-support/content/articles/txt-record.markdown

 ---
 title: What's a TXT Record?
-excerpt: What a TXT record is, and how to create NS records with DNSimple.
+excerpt: What a TXT record is, how to create TXT records with DNSimple, and other details about how we manage them.
 categories:
 - DNS
 ---